larryli1999/larryli1999.github.io/_pages/about.md

 Hi!
 I'm Larry, an undergraduate student at [University of Waterloo](https://uwaterloo.ca/) studying Mechatronics Engineering with Artificial Intelligence Option.

-My research interest is on natural language processing (NLP), computer vision (CV) and robotics.
+My research interest is on natural language processing, computer vision and robotics.